MicrosoftDocs/architecture-center/docs/example-scenario/finance/swift-alliance-messaging-hub-content.md

 * SWIFT's Alliance Gateway (SAG)
 * SWIFTNet Link (SNL)

 SWIFT's Alliance Gateway (SAG) provides multiple integration points and message concentration between SWIFT modules and SWIFTNet.
 SWIFTNet Link (SNL) provides an API interface between SWIFT modules and SWIFTNet.
 We recommended that you have the SWIFT modules, SAG, and SNL components in the same Azure Virtual Network.
 They can be deployed across separate subnets in VNet.
-SAG and SNL should be deployed in a separate Azure Resource Group.

 Key SWIFT's AMH technical solution components consist of *AMH node* running user interface, a database, and a messaging system. *AMH node* provides the web front-end running the user interface and the STP messaging processing. *AMH node* runs on [JBoss Enterprise Application Platform (EAP) on Red Hat Enterprise Linux (RHEL)](https://techcommunity.microsoft.com/t5/azure-marketplace/announcing-red-hat-jboss-eap-on-azure-virtual-machines-and-vm/ba-p/2374068).
 The database runs on [Oracle](/azure/virtual-machines/workloads/oracle/oracle-overview).
 The messaging system typically runs on [Websphere MQ](https://azure.microsoft.com/updates/general-availability-enabling-ibm-websphere-application-server-on-azure-virtual-machines), but it can also be any JMS protocol-compliant messaging solution.